kagi auth

 Use this when you want scripting or explicit non-interactive config writes.

---session-token <TOKEN_OR_URL>saves a Session Link or raw session token--api-token <TOKEN>saves a raw API token
+--session-token <TOKEN_OR_URL>saves a Session Link or raw session token--api-key <KEY>saves a current API key for/api/v1endpoints--api-token <TOKEN>saves a legacy API token for/api/v0endpoints

 - creates